 That’s the power of God, and that’s what explains our church.
+It explains our church.
 We hear the power of God every time we read Scripture.
 We hear the mind of God unfolded and unpacked.
-And that’s what we want to turn our attention to this morning—the mind of God revealed in the Scripture.
-So as we turn our attention to God’s Word, I’d like to invite you to open your Bibles to Luke’s Gospel—Luke chapter 9, verses 37-45.
+And that’s what we want to turn our attention to this morning, is the mind of God revealed in the Scripture.
+So as we turn our attention to God’s Word, I’d like to invite you to open your Bibles to Luke, Luke’s Gospel, so Luke chapter 9, verses 37-45.

 Death is something we’re all familiar with in our time and our age.
-But resurrection is something that is truly rare.
+But resurrection, resurrection is something that is truly rare.
 The passage before us today in Luke chapter 9 is set in the world that we know.
 It’s a world that is dominated by death, the fear of death, the sorrow of death.

 But again, you can’t have a resurrection without a death, and so we’ve got to talk about death.
 That is the setting, actually, for Luke 9:37-45.
 It’s a setting of death.
 It’s the cruel, destructive power at work of the demonic.
 Look at it, there, in Luke 9:37: